eveenendaal/video-gallery/README.md

 **SECRET_KEY** - A unique string.
 This is used to prefix all galleries with a random string to prevent people from guessing the gallery url.

+### Running Locally

+To run locally, you need to configure the 3 environment variables above as well as set up the default gcp credentials.
+You can do this by installing the [Google Cloud SDK](https://cloud.google.com/sdk/) and running `gcloud auth login --update-adc`.

 ### Storage Bucket
 The application assumes the Storage Bucket is stored as follows: